About Karen McMillan

 She has adapted a South African book about dying for the New Zealand market - Dying: A New Zealand Guide to the Journey.
 She has also helped with the manuscript for Retire Right.
 Karen is one of the experts featured in Balance: Food, Health + Happiness, published by Beatnik Publishing in New Zealand, Australia and the UK.

-Her fiction titles include Watching Over Me, and the bestselling historical novels The Paris of the East and The Paris of the West.
-Brushstrokes of Memory is her latest novel.
+Her fiction titles include the bestselling historical novels The Paris of the East, The Paris of the West, and Brushstrokes of Memory.
+Turbulent Threads will be published by Quentin Wilson Publishing in 2024.

 Karen has a Diploma in Professional Writing and an Advanced Diploma of Applied Arts (Writing).
 Love Bytes was originally published as Love in Aotearoa by Random House and the book was short-listed for the Ashton Wylie Book Award in 2005.

-Karen is the resident book reviewer on The Cafe TV3, and appears regularly in the media.
+Karen was the resident book reviewer on The Cafe TV3 for two years, and she appears regularly in the media.
 She has been a speaker at many festivals and events, including the Going West Festival, the Devonport Arts Festival, the Tauranga Arts Festival, and Brisbane Book Week (with thanks to Creative NZ Funding).
+She recently enjoyed the Robert Lord Writers Cottage Residency in Dunedin, and did a research trip to Rarotonga thanks to the Pacific Resort.